JLonzo707/JLonzo707/README.md

 - 👋 Hi, I’m @JLonzo707
 - 👀 I’m interested in ...
-Basketball, traveling, gaming, coding and much more.
+Basketball, soccer, traveling, gaming, coding and much more.
 - 🌱 I’m currently learning ...
 Python and how to better use GitHub.
 - 💞️ I’m looking to collaborate on ...
-Any Python projects I can bring value to!
+Any Python projects that are related to my interests.
 - 📫 How to reach me ... email me @ alfredoalonzo995@gmail.com or find me on LinkedIn (Jerry Alonzo)
 - 😄 Pronouns: ...
 He / Him
 - ⚡ Fun fact: ...
 I was in a WWE TV comercial when I was a kid.